xiaoyusilen/realtime-fetch/README.md

 3. I code a **simple** example.

 # How to use
-First, you should have a MacBook.
+First, make sure you are under macOS system.
 Use command `cd` to the root directory of `realtime-fetch`.
 Then do like below,
 1. `glide init`
 2. `glide update`